-The benefit of a three-dimensional model, if computing capacity is sufficient, is that not only can an irregular mining geometry be modelled, but also the progressive or incremental response to mining can be predicted as successive steps in the mining process are modelled.
+The benefit of a 3D model, if computing capacity is sufficient, is not only that an irregular mining geometry can be modelled but also that the progressive or incremental response to mining can be predicted as successive steps in the mining process are modelled.

-One of the keys to numerical modelling, once the appropriate software type and package are selected that incorporate suitable constitutive behaviour models, remains the need for good calibration of the model to suit the prevailing geological and mining conditions.
+One of the keys to numerical modelling, having selected an appropriate software type and package that incorporates suitable constitutive behaviour models, remains the need for good calibration of the model to suit the prevailing geological and mining conditions.
 Many numerical models can produce credible results, but unless the evidence of calibration is provided, they should be regarded with a high degree of caution.

 Figure 29.
-Prediction of subsidence using UDEC modelling (source: Zhang et al., 2014)
+Prediction of subsidence using UDEC modelling (Zhang et al. 2014)